-Drag the Excel file from Windows Explorer and drop it over the EXPLORE window in Dundas BI.
+Drag the Excel file and drop it over the Explore window in Dundas BI.

 The Excel file is automatically imported into Dundas BI as a data connector.

-Drag the Excel sheet from the EXPLORE window to the dashboard canvas.
+Drag the Excel sheet from the Explore window to the canvas.
 A table visualization appears which displays the contents of the Excel sheet.

 3. Drag an Excel file directly to the canvas

 Optionally, you can drag an Excel file from your computer and drop it directly onto the canvas of the dashboard (when editing) or a new metric set.